starborne-nova/documentStore/DataTransparency.md

 The server does not request or store DI, PI, or PP information.
 Your twitch information is not stored or linked to your extension use.

+## Outro

+TL:DR; No personal identifying information is ever stored or requested.
+Server ingoing and outgoing connections are logged in memory and not stored anywhere